Progressive Muscle Relaxation

 Inhale, tighten and contract the muscles in your hands by making a fist.
 Hold for five seconds.
 You should do this at about 70% of maximal effort.
 Don't do 100% to avoid overstraining.
 You can do this on one side at a time (unilaterally) or both sides at the same time (bilaterally).
 It's up to you, whichever feels better.

-As you breath out, you should feel your muscles getting loose and limp.
+As you breathe out, you should feel your muscles getting loose and limp.
 Remain relaxed for about 15-20 seconds.
 Then move on to the next muscle group and repeat.

 Inhale, tighten the muscle for 5-10 seconds, exhale while saying your calm word and go loose and limp for another 15-20 seconds.
 Here are the various muscle groups and ways to deal with each one.